fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

 A URDF joint is formed between two links;  The following is an illustration of a joint and its link:

+- `robot`: The root element in a robot description file must be a `robot`.
+It encapsulated all elements such as `link` and `joint` within it.

 ## Simulation in Gazebo